oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 (3)  Assuming the resource owner grants access, the authorization
-     server redirects the user-agent back to the client using the redirection URI provided earlier (in the request or during client registration).
-The redirection URI includes an authorization code and any local state provided by the client earlier.
+     server redirects the user-agent back to the client using the redirect URI provided earlier (in the request or during client registration).
+The redirect URI includes an authorization code and any local state provided by the client earlier.